 Famous Harriet Tubman famous quotes and sayings: There are few women in American history more inspiring than Harriet Tubman.
 Born in the early 1820’s in the slave state of Maryland, her childhood was unhappy.
 Like most slaves, she was abused, separated from family, and her future looked bleak.

-However, her desire for freedom was greater than her despair, and then one night in 1849 she was was done with being a slave and was quoted as saying, “we out!”
+However, her desire for freedom was greater than her despair, and then one night in 1849 she had enough and was quoted as saying, “we out!”
 This made it clear that one way or another she was done with living as a slave.

 Guided by the North Star, she escaped her owners on foot by night.
 Through a network of safe houses called the Underground Railroad, she escaped danger and slave catchers all the way to the free state of Pennsylvania.